-We start with estimates of the preferences for each social value from equation (2).
+We start with estimates of the preferences for each social value from equation (1).
 These results allow us to rank different combinations of social statistics.
-Figure 1 shows a contour that summarizes the interactions δ{jl} (income and education levels), δ{jk} (income and income inequality), δ{jm} (income and equal access), and δ{km} (income inequality and equal access), respectively.
-In each model, 25 estimates are available.
-Cells in white indicate that an assigned combination of societal values (e.g., income \$45,000 and 90/10 income ratio 10.5) is less preferred.
-Darker shading indicates a stronger preference.16
+Figure 1 shows a contour that summarizes the interactions δ{jl} (income and education levels), δ{jk} (income and income inequality), δ{jm} (income and equal access) and δ{km} (income inequality and equal access), respectively.
+In each model, 25 possible estimates are available.
+Cells shaded darker blue indicate that an assigned combination of societal values (e.g., income \$45,000 and 90/10 income ratio 10.5) are less preferred.
+Cells shaded darker red indicate a stronger preference.15